ph0rque/label-verifier/README.md

 ## Known Limitations

 - OCR accuracy depends on image quality; blurry or low-contrast labels may not be fully readable
+- Google Cloud Vision API has usage limits: 1,000 requests/month free tier, then pay-per-use
-- Tesseract.js worker initialization can be slow on first load (~1-2s)
+- Local Tesseract.js (dev fallback) can be slower (~1-2s initialization) than Cloud Vision
 - Government warning detection is informational only; does not affect overall pass/fail status
 - No persistent storage; each submission is stateless